 Trying to be a good person

 I eventually summoned the courage to confide in my girlfriend, knowing I was taking a risk and found helpful reassurance in her acceptance and support.
 I believe this sharing of my shoplifting problem with someone who cared was an important step towards resolving it.
-I soon decided to seek professional help and started to meet with a counsellor.
-The counsellor talked with me about my problem and the motivating factors behind it.
+I soon decided to seek professional help and started to meet with a counselor.
+The counselor talked with me about my problem and the motivating factors behind it.
 We then explored strategies of redirecting some of the impulses in more acceptable ways.
 While these strategies were of some help in controlling the symptoms, they were not the solution to my problem.
 The mysterious internal force leading me to steal persisted, as assertive and powerful as ever.
 I was in an ongoing struggle with it and losing more rounds than I was winning.
 Was I locked into this long battle with no hope of a decisive victory along the way?
 This apparent grim reality of my situation continued to haunt me.

 The search ends in a new beginning

-Then, to my utter amazement, God Himself came into my life!
-It’s hard to explain this but God revealed Himself to me, opened my eyes, in my own lounge room.
+Then, to my utter amazement, Jesus Himself came into my life!
+It’s hard to explain this but Jesus revealed Himself to me, opened my eyes, in my own lounge room.
 God did many incredible things in my life the day I became a Christian.
 Words can’t describe it all adequately but thousands of books have been written trying because millions of others have had similar experiences.
 It was like coming out of a life-long dream to discover a beautiful new reality that makes sense of the old reality but then goes so much further.
 Jesus came into my life; His healing power and His unbelievable love flowed over me.
 Awesome changes occurred right inside me.
 I knew without any doubt they were real and that Jesus Christ was real.
 I was 29 years old and I certainly hadn’t led a dull life.
 Yes, I’d experienced many amazing things in my life prior to that day but none of them compares even faintly with what God did in me when I finally really believed in Jesus.

 A peaceful night’s sleep and freedom